 There is a stark contrast between the tendency toward boredom and existential crises among my affluent friends, even those in full-time ministry, and the actual existential threats that my friends who are poor experience on a daily basis.
 My poor friends have been so proximate to death and injustice for so long that they’ve had to depend on God for survival and deliverance in ways that my affluent friends have not.
 The systems of the world fashioned by sinful humans have been cruel and oppressive to them, but they’ve seen God provide and deliver in ways that reassure them of his presence, his love, and his promises.
 This contrast results in the following paradox: the faith and courage of the poor tend to grow stronger through their chronic trials, while the relatively episodic and seasonal trials of the affluent tend to provoke doubt, fear, and cynicism among the affluent.
-I’ve lost count of the number of upper-middle-class kids I watched grow up in the church, only to become disillusioned in college or young adulthood when they could no longer generate enough meaningful spiritual experiences to get them through the first serious disappointment or tragedy they encountered.
+I’ve lost count of the number of upper-middle-class kids I watched grow up in the church, only to become disillusioned in college or young adulthood when they could no longer generate enough meaningful spiritual experiences to get them through the first serious disappointment or tragedy they experienced.
 Those kids were given every advantage their parents could afford and some of the best theological (cognitive) teaching available, but their faith had been starved and suffocated by the affluence that kept them separated from those on the margins — precious brothers and sisters who could have taught them so much, and in whom they would have encountered Jesus in powerful, transformative ways.

 Loving and caring for people who are poor and marginalized involves exchanging the charity paradigm for an incarnational one.
 We must enter their lives and their stories and identify with their struggles.
 We must allow them to enter our lives as well, to inform our struggles.
 With charity, you retain power, but with incarnation, you lay it down.
 Charity is predictable and manageable, but incarnation is uncomfortable, unpredictable, and inconvenient.
 Charity is transactional, but incarnation is relational.
 With charity, you are the hero, but with incarnation, Christ is both your hero and theirs.